Boiled Egg Bhurji Recipe

 Onions, green chilies, ginger and garlic added to the pan.

-Now, add ½ cup finely chopped tomatoes and 1 teaspoon salt and cook for another minute.
-Mash the tomatoes with the back of the ladle while cooking.
+Step 4: Now, add ยฝ cup of finely chopped tomatoes and 1 teaspoon of salt, and continue cooking for an additional minute.
+Mash the tomatoes with the back of the ladle as you cook.

 Tomatoes and salt added to the pan.